AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/flow-actions/single-flow-actions-from-person-detail-page.md

    ![](assets/single-flow-actions-from-person-detail-page-2.png)

-1. Click the **Person Actions** drop-down and select the flow step of your choice.
-In this example we'll use [Send Email](/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/flow-actions/send-email.md).
+1. Click the **[!UICONTROL Person Actions]** drop-down and select the flow step of your choice.
+In this example we'll use [[!UICONTROL Send Emai]l](/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/flow-actions/send-email.md).

    ![](assets/single-flow-actions-from-person-detail-page-3.png)

-1. Select the desired email and click **Run Now**.
+1. Select the desired email and click **[!UICONTROL Run Now]**.

    ![](assets/single-flow-actions-from-person-detail-page-4.png)